Reviewed by Harsh Desai · Last reviewed:

 Is Codebuff suitable for non-technical users?

 No. Codebuff is designed for developers and vibe builders comfortable working in a terminal environment.
 It requires npm installation and local codebase management, which makes it unsuitable for non-technical users without coding experience.
+Codebuff users typically already use the terminal daily for git or builds.

-Does Codebuff require a specific tech stack?
+Does Codebuff work with any tech stack?

 Is Codebuff free?